SEO A/B Testing: A Complete Guide to Testing and Improving Organic Search Performance

 Product listing pages are prime candidates for SEO A/B tests.
 This was mentioned at the start of the article.

 Product listing pages often have the highest ranking potential on ecommerce websites.
 These pages target commercial queries like running shoes, golf clubs, and car parts.
-Running SEO A/B tests on product listing pages can produce significant results.
-These results appear in both organic traffic and revenue generated from organic traffic.
+Running SEO A/B tests on product listing pages can produce substantial gains in organic traffic and revenue.

 Product Display Pages